ankschoubey/old-blog/_posts/2020-07-05-baton-road.md

 Baton Road [^2] is a feeling I had since childhood about how humanity progresses.

 No one individual changes the world.
 There is a generation of them.
-Making improvements big or small that effect and push all everyone else.
+Making improvements big or small that effect and push everyone else.

 1. Someone made electricity
 2. Other person did maths